-77 sp800-207A-comments@nist.gov
+sp800-207A-comments@nist.gov

-- 76 77 78 79 80 - 79 National Institute of Standards and Technology - 80 Attn: Computer Security Division, Information Technology Laboratory - 81 100 Bureau Drive (Mail Stop 8930) Gaithersburg, MD 20899-8930
+National Institute of Standards and Technology Attn: Computer Security Division, Information Technology Laboratory 100 Bureau Drive (Mail Stop 8930) Gaithersburg, MD 20899-8930

-82 All comments are subject to release under the Freedom of Information Act (FOIA).
+All comments are subject to release under the Freedom of Information Act (FOIA).

-83 Abstract
+Abstract

-- 84 One of the basic tenets of zero trust is to remove the implicit trust in users, services, and devices - 85 based only on their network location, affiliation, and ownership.
-NIST Special Publication 800- - 86 207 has laid out a comprehensive set of zero trust principles and referenced zero trust - architectures (ZTA) for turning those concepts into reality.
-A key paradigm shift in ZTAs is the - change in focus from security controls based on segmentation and isolation using network parameters (e.g., IP addresses, subnets, perimeter) to identities.
-From an application security - parameters (e.g., IP addresses, subnets, perimeter) to identities.
-From an application security point of view, this requires authentication and authorization policies based on application and - 90 point of view, this requires authentication and authorization poncies based on application and 91 service identities in addition to the underlying network parameters and user identities.
-This in - 92 turn requires a platform that consists of API gateways, sidecar proxies, and application identity - 93 infrastructures (e.g., SPIFFE) that can enforce those policies irrespective of the location of the - 94 services/applications, whether on-premises or on multiple clouds.
-The objective of this - 95 publication is to provide guidance for realizing an architecture that can enforce granular - 96 application-level policies while meeting the runtime requirements of ZTA for multi-cloud and - 97 hybrid environments.
+One of the basic tenets of zero trust is to remove the implicit trust in users, services, and devices based only on their network location, affiliation, and ownership.
+NIST Special Publication 800-207 has laid out a comprehensive set of zero trust principles and referenced zero trust architectures (ZTA) for turning those concepts into reality.
+A key paradigm shift in ZTAs is the change in focus from security controls based on segmentation and isolation using network parameters (e.g., Internet Protocol (IP) addresses, subnets, perimeter) to identities.
+From an application security point of view, this requires authentication and authorization policies based on application and service identities in addition to the underlying network parameters and user identities.
+This in turn requires a platform that consists of Application Programming Interface (API) gateways, sidecar proxies, and application identity infrastructures (e.g., Secure Production Identity Framework for Everyone [SPIFFE]) that can enforce those policies irrespective of the location of the services or applications, whether on-premises or on multiple clouds.
+The objective of this publication is to provide guidance for realizing an architecture that can enforce granular application-level policies while meeting the runtime requirements of ZTA for multicloud and hybrid environments.

-98 Keywords
+Keywords

-99 egress gateway; identity-tier policies; ingress gateway; microservices; multi-cloud; network-tier

-100 policies; service mesh; sidecar proxy; SPIFFE; transit gateway; zero trust; zero trust architecture.
+egress gateway; identity-tier policies; ingress gateway; microservices; multi-cloud; network-tier policies; service mesh; sidecar proxy; SPIFFE; transit gateway; zero trust; zero trust architecture.

-101 Reports on Computer Systems Technology
+Reports on Computer Systems Technology

-102 The Information Technology Laboratory (ITL) at the National Institute of Standards and

-- 103 Technology (NIST) promotes the U.S. economy and public welfare by providing technical - 104 leadership for the Nation's measurement and standards infrastructure.
-ITL develops tests, test - 105 methods, reference data, proof of concept implementations, and technical analyses to advance - 106 the development and productive use of information technology.
-ITL's responsibilities include the - 107 development of management, administrative, technical, and physical standards and guidelines for - 108 the cost-effective security and privacy of other than national security-related information in - 109 federal information systems.
-The Special Publication 800-series reports on ITL's research, - 110 guidelines, and outreach efforts in information system security, and its collaborative activities - 111 with industry, government, and academic organizations.
+The Information Technology Laboratory (ITL) at the National Institute of Standards and Technology (NIST) promotes the U.S. economy and public welfare by providing technical leadership for the Nation's measurement and standards infrastructure.
+ITL develops tests, test methods, reference data, proof of concept implementations, and technical analyses to advance the development and productive use of information technology.
+ITL's responsibilities include the development of management, administrative, technical, and physical standards and guidelines for the cost-effective security and privacy of other than national security-related information in federal information systems.
+The Special Publication 800-series reports on ITL's research, guidelines, and outreach efforts in information system security, and its collaborative activities with industry, government, and academic organizations.